 When you locate your Vellum document in the Finder, it will have the following icon:

-In the future, if you’d like to update one of your published eBooks, you can re-open your Vellum document by double-clicking on its icon, making any necessary changes, and then re-generating your eBooks.
+In the future, if you’d like to update one of your published books, you can re-open your Vellum document by double-clicking on its icon, making any necessary changes, and then re-generating.

 Edit the Text